ali-7/terminal-ws/README.md

 In Terminal, all files and folders begin at the root directory.
 The root directory is noted by a `/`.

-Inside the root directory are essential files/folders that your machine needs, but we do not modify the files and folders in the root directory often.
+Inside the root directory are essential files/folders that your machine needs, but we do not modify the files and the folders in the root directory often.
 Inside of the root directory, we have a folder called `home` which contains all of the user accounts on your computer.
 If you move into the directory for your user account, you will be in the `home` directory, which is denoted by `~`.
 For example, if my user name on the computer is `ali`, then your home directory would be `/home/ali`.
 A synonym for the `/home/ali` path is `~` when you are logged in as `ali`.